webplatform/docs/tutorials/audio_and_video/index.md

 ---
-title: audio and video
+title: HTML5 <audio> and <video>
+attributions:
+  - 'Facebook HTML5 Resource Center.'
+readiness: 'Ready to Use'
+summary: 'HTML5 has improved embedding of audio and video by providing native support for many different file types.
+In this guide, we''ll cover the various ways to embed audio and video, including browser compatibility and frameworks to streamline cross-browser compatibility.'
 tags:
   - Tutorials
   - Audio
   - JavaScript
   - Video
-readiness: 'Ready to Use'
-summary: 'HTML5 has improved embedding of audio and video by providing native support for many different file types.
-In this guide, we''ll cover the various ways to embed audio and video, including browser compatibility and frameworks to streamline cross-browser compatibility.'
 uri: 'tutorials/audio and video'

 ---
-# HTML5 \<audio\> and \<video\>

-## Summary
+## <span>Summary</span>

 HTML5 has improved embedding of audio and video by providing native support for many different file types.
 In this guide, we'll cover the various ways to embed audio and video, including browser compatibility and frameworks to streamline cross-browser compatibility.

-## Playing Audio
+## <span>Playing Audio</span>

 HTML5 introduced `<audio>` tag, as well as the JavaScript APIs, which allow the browser to play audio without the need for an external plugin.
 The most supported codecs for playing audio in HTML5 are Ogg Vorbis, MP3, and Wav.
 There is currently no single codec that plays across all browsers.
 To get around the potential for codec incompatibility, HTML5 allows you to specify multiple source files.
 The browser looks for the first mime-type it knows it can support.